Draw down and repayment: how a revolving credit facility actually works

 In the example above, you are paying interest on £30,000, not on the full £100,000.
 If you had taken a £100,000 term loan, you would be paying interest on the full balance from day one, regardless of whether you needed all of it.

-We cover interest calculation in detail in a separate article — How Is Interest Calculated on a Revolving Credit Facility? — but the principle is simple: you only pay for what you use.
+We cover interest calculation in detail in how is interest calculated on a revolving credit facility, but the principle is simple: you only pay for what you use.

 Repayments reduce your outstanding balance.
 As you repay, two things happen simultaneously: